Herpes simplex eye infections are a potentially serious type of eye infection.

 - your nearest specialist eye A&E department

-If you wear contact lenses, take them out and don't use them again until you've fully recovered.
+If you wear contact lenses, take them out and do not use them again until you're advised by a medical professional that it is safe to do so.

 Treatments for herpes simplex eye infections

-Most herpes simplex eye infections get better in a week or two, although they can last longer.
+Most herpes simplex eye infections get better in 1 to 2 weeks, although they can last longer.
 Treatment is usually needed to reduce the risk of complications.

 The main treatments are:

-- antiviral eye drops or ointment – these stop the virus spreading and are usually used several times a day for up to two weeks
+- antiviral eyedrops or ointment – these stop the virus spreading and are usually used several times a day for up to 2 weeks

 Causes of herpes simplex eye infections